Six-run outburst lifts Rangers to seventh straight win

 But Gallardo settled down, at one point retiring 12 of 13.
 Morrison’s two-run homer with one out in the sixth inning ended Gallardo’s day, but he earned his first victory since July 29, 2017, when he was pitching for Seattle.

-Gallardo gave up four earned runs on six hits and two walks while striking out three.
-Rangers closer Keone Kela gave up a two-run double to Rosario but he struck out Morrison with the bases loaded to end the game, earning his 18th save in 18 chances.

-Twins starter Jake Odorizzi (3-5) retired the side in order in the first inning, but the Rangers knocked him out in a six-run second.
-The big blows were two-run singles by DeShields and Nomar Mazara.
+Odorizzi retired the side in order in the first inning, but the Rangers knocked him out in a six-run second.
+The big blows were two-run singles by Delino DeShields and Nomar Mazara.

 Beltre’s second hit of the inning finally spelled the end for Odorizzi, who lasted just 1 2/3 innings.
 It was the shortest start of his career, other than a one-inning start in 2017 that he was forced to leave due to an injury.